BaraSedih11/DiabetesCaseStudy/README.md

 </div>

-This repository contains a training and prediction model, along with tuning and testing, to identify the best estimators and features for our dataset.
+This repository contains a comprehensive analysis and model implementation for predicting diabetes using machine learning techniques.
+It includes data preprocessing, model training, hyperparameter tuning, and evaluation of various regression metrics.

 ## Introduction
+This project aims to identify the best estimators and features for predicting diabetes outcomes based on the provided dataset.
+The analysis is performed using Python and several data science libraries.

 ## Contents